Krushna-Prasad-Sahoo/Azure-Revision/README.md

   Secure through automatic encryption and role-based access control.
   Scalable with virtually unlimited storage.
   Managed, handling maintenance and any critical problems for you.
+  Accessible from anywhere in the world over HTTP or HTTPS.

 ### 3. Networking Services